wp-plugins/nextgen-facebook/readme.txt

 = Q. Why are there duplicate Facebook / Google fields on the user profile page? =

-**A.** NGFB Open Graph+ adds a "Facebook URL" and "Google URL" field to the profile page.
+NGFB Open Graph+ adds a "Facebook URL" and "Google URL" field to the profile page.
 If you already have another plugin that adds these fields to the profile page (under different names), you can tell NGFB to use these other field names instead.
 You can also remove or change the description of these additional fields (changing "Google URL" to "Google Link" for example).
 See the "Rename or Add Profile URL Fields" section in the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) tab for additional information.

 == Resources ==